Random-Penguin/hekate/README.md

 Helpful if your sysMMC and emuMMC are not matched firmware version wise (themes), or if you have mods where you need a certain version of the game, or are unsafe for normal switch use.

+Also checkout [sys-env](https://github.com/Lightos1/sys-env) by Lightos1, as it is a sysmodule using a similar method of renaming but does not work for separate sysmodules.

 Now without further ado...

 # hekate - Nyx